mersdatasc/seyr/README.md

 - Offline content management
 - Cloud synchronization

+### Platforms
+- Android
+- iOS

-### Development & Deployment
+### Development
 - Git
 - GitHub
-- Android
-- iOS

 ---

-## Available On

-Seyr is currently published on:

-**Apple App Store**
-Available for iPhone and iOS devices.

-**Google Play Store**
-Available for Android devices.

-> Store links will be added here.

----

-## Project

-Seyr is an independently developed and published mobile application.
+## From Development to Production

-The project covers the complete mobile application development process, from interface design and feature development to data management, backend integration, testing, and deployment on both major mobile platforms.
+Seyr is not only a development project — it is a publicly released mobile application available on both major mobile platforms.

+The project covers the complete application lifecycle, including:

+- Product and interface design
+- Cross-platform mobile development
+- Backend and cloud integration
+- Local and remote data management
+- Authentication and synchronization
+- Testing and optimization
+- Android deployment
+- iOS deployment
+- Production updates and maintenance

-Seyr continues to receive updates and improvements following its public release.
+The application continues to receive updates and improvements after its public release.

 ---